bioinfo-pf-curie/mpiBWA/README.md

 And instead of doing it linearly on the fastq now they do it independently and in parallel.
 With a little inter communication they adjust the chunks offets and sizes.
 This method removes the serialization bottle neck. <br />

-As in the master and FULLMPI we obtain the full reproducibility with a better efficiency and scalability. <br />
+As in the master and FULLMPI branches we obtain a full reproducibility and with a better efficiency and scalability. <br />

 When testing this branch make sure the total number of jobs you take is (master jobs) * 8. <br />
 8 is the number of aligner threads used by bwa-mem. <br />
+According to bwa-mem policy all chunks are 10e6 by the number of threads nucleotide bases big. <br />

-Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at). <br />
+Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at buffer size). <br />
 This version does not work on trimmed reads. <br />

 First results test on broadwell. <br />

 Sample: <br />

-SRR2052 WGS from GIAB alignement done with 352*8 = 2816 cpu<br />
+NA12878 Illumina 300X 2x150 WGS from GIAB chinese trio.

+The alignement is done with 352*8 = 2816 cpu<br />
 352 = (Forward Fastq size in gb) / 2g,  8 is thenumber of bwa-mem aligner jobs (8 per master jobs)<br />

 MPI parameters :<br />